GSA/digitalgov.gov/content/topics/social-media/_index.md

 # Set the legislation card title and link
 legislation:
-  title: "M-10-23, Guidance for Agency Use of Third-Party Websites and Applications (PDF, 103 KB, 9 pages, June 2010)"
+  title: "OMB M-10-23, Guidance for Agency Use of Third-Party Websites and Applications (PDF, 103 KB, 9 pages)"
   link: "https://www.whitehouse.gov/wp-content/uploads/legacy_drupal_files/omb/memoranda/2010/m10-23.pdf"

 # Featured community to display at the top of the page